19 Months: Cast

+Production

+The film was written and directed by Randall Cole, and is his first feature film.
+He began writing the script around 2001, inspired by articles which stated that love was the result of a chemical response that faded over time.
+It was about 80% scripted and 20% improvised.

+The film was produced through the Feature Film Project of the Canadian Film Centre, which provided a $500,000 budget.
+The production received assistance from Telefilm Canada and the Ontario Media Development Corporation.

+The film was shot over 15 days in Toronto and is set there, using iconic Toronto locations.
+Actors are often filmed in close-up, which helped avoid the time and expense of set design and location dressing.

 Release

 The film opened in theatres in Canada on 21 May 2004.

 Reception

-Ken Eisner of Variety called the film "smart" and "highly entertaining" with "funny and provocative results", and praised the performances of the cast.
-Wendy Banks of Now called the film a "mercilessly funny and astute satire of contemporary relationships."
+Film critic Ken Eisner called the film a "smart, highly entertaining" mockumentary with "funny and provocative results", and praised the performances of the cast.
+Wendy Banks of Now gave the film an "honourable mention" and called it a "mercilessly funny and astute satire of contemporary relationships."
+Vanessa Farquharson drew comparisons to Annie Hall with the "obsessive-compulsive male and frustrated, fey female lead".

 Katherine Monk of the Vancouver Sun gave the film a rating of 3 stars out of 5, calling it "highly believable", and wrote that the actors "sell every line".
 Susan Walker of the Toronto Star called the film a "smart script driving some intense performances."